open-mmlab/mmdetection/docs/nncf_compression.md

 installed by OTEDetection, and integration of OTEDetection with NNCF framework is made in a transparent way:
-if NNCF options are not set in the config file, the NNCF framework is not used and the OTEDetection will work "in a normal way" if NNCF is not installed.
+if NNCF options are not set in the config file, the NNCF framework is not used and the OTEDetection will work "in a normal way" even if NNCF is not installed.

 If the config file of a model contains section `nncf_config`, and the section is not empty, but the NNCF network is not installed, a corresponding exception will be raised.